ACELS Preparatory Certificate in ELT

 TEFL Training International (TTI) are pleased to offer a short TEFL certificate course for state qualified teachers.
 This 40-hour (30 hours face-to-face input sessions and 10 hours guided assignment) course prepares participants to teach EFL to juniors (secondary-level) in recognised schools in Ireland, UK and international schools abroad as well as EAL/English language support in state schools.

 Entry onto this course is restricted to those who are studying for a PME, B.Ed., BA Ed.,/PGCE and graduates.
-Those applicants who do not meet this (SQT) requirement will be refused access to the course.
+Applicants who do not primary or secondary teacher trainees or graduates requirement will not be granted access to the course.

 The application form must be accompanied by one of the following documents as appropriate: